If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Alternative lenders

 Alternative lenders are another financing option for businesses looking for a private loan.
-The alternative lender offers a variety of loan products, including short-term loans, merchant cash advances, and invoice factoring.
+They offer a variety of loan products, including short-term loans, merchant cash advances, and invoice factoring.

 Alternative lenders often have more flexible terms than traditional banks and may be willing to work with borrowers with less-than-perfect credit.
 Additionally, alternative lenders can provide access to more capital than traditional banks.